 Months of entry

 This postgraduate programme integrates the advanced clinical, theoretical, academic and research components of paediatric physiotherapy practice.
 The emphasis is on the management of paediatric patients with cardiorespiratory, neurological and musculoskeletal disorders.
-Flexibility in selection of modules allows for physiotherapists with particular interests to be accommodated.
+Flexibility in selection of modules allows for your particular interests to be accommodated.

-UCL is a world-class university and this well-established and popular postgraduate physiotherapy programme is very highly regarded both locally and internationally.
+UCL is a world-class university and this well-established and popular postgraduate physiotherapy programme is highly regarded both locally and internationally.
 Our close relationship with Great Ormond Street Hospital for Children means that much of our research and training is carried out on a joint basis.
-The excellent reputation of this programme is partly due to expert tuition with lectures, tutorials and workshops delivered by recognised experts in physiotherapy practice.
-All students will undertake one placement as a core module.
-MSc students may choose to undertake a second placement as an option module.
+You will receive expert tuition with lectures, tutorials and workshops delivered by recognised experts in physiotherapy practice.
+You will also will undertake one placement as a compulsory module.
+MSc students may choose to undertake a second placement as an optional module.

 Fees and funding

 Please see UCL website for full information about fees and costs for this programme.

 Qualification, course duration and attendance options